 In December 1656, Sir John’s son, also Sir John Skene, sold Curriehill to a Samuel Johnstone and apparently left for Germany with a regiment of foot he had himself raised.
 This may be connected in some way with many Skenes going into exile and entering the service of Gustav II Adolf of Sweden 20 years earlier following Clan Skene’s support for Charles I. Johnstone was an advocate whose sister Rachel was married to Sir James Skene of Curriehill.

 By the late 18th century the castle was in ruins.
 During the first half of the 19th century, John Marshall, a barrister in Edinburgh and later created Lord Curriehill, bought the estate of Curriehill, which included the ruins of the castle.

 In 1856 Curriehill House was built for Marshall, and two small portions of castle wall were apparently incorporated into the walls of a barn.
-In the 1960s the barn was still standing, although it was unclear if any of its walls resembled part of Curriehill Castle.
+In the 1960s the barn was still standing, although it was unclear if any of its walls represented part of Curriehill Castle.

 In the 1970s a housing estate was built around Curriehill House but nothing remains of Curriehill Castle.